jvde-github/AIS-catcher-docs/docs/usage/gui.md

 ![image](https://github.com/user-attachments/assets/aea1eb3b-0344-47a9-8b4f-8ddd77ecdeb0)

+### Sidebar layout

+Once logged in, the Visual Web Control sidebar gives you access to the following sections:

+- **Control** — start/stop the AIS-catcher service and watch the live log stream.
+- **Webviewer** — opens the local AIS web viewer in a new tab.
+- **System** — host info, service status, automatic update checks for both AIS-catcher and the Control panel itself, watchdog status, and system actions (install / update / reboot).
+- **General** — global settings (station name, coordinates, sharing toggle, language, etc.).
+- **Device** — input device selection and SDR settings.
+- **Output** — sub-pages: Community, UDP, TCP Client, TCP Servers, Webviewer, HTTP, MQTT.
+- **Data Flow** — visualise and route messages between receivers and outputs via **zones**.
+- **Advanced** — direct JSON / command-line editors (`config.json`, `config.cmd`) with **Check** and **Format** buttons that validate the document before save.
+- **Change Password** and **Logout**.

 ### Input Device Selection

-Navigate to the **Input** section to select your input device.
+Navigate to the **Device** section to select your input device.
 You can choose from connected devices or manually specify a device type and serial number.
 If you have only a single SDR device connected, you can leave the device selection as **None**, and AIS-catcher will automatically detect and use the available device.
 Click the search icon to let AIS-catcher detect available SDR hardware.

 ![image](https://github.com/user-attachments/assets/83cc4f88-7d76-49db-b126-e62a2b652663)

 Specific device settings for your SDR or other input device can be set on this page as well.
+For SDR inputs (RTL-SDR, AirSpy, AirSpy HF+, HackRF, HydraSDR) two extra fields appear below the device selector:

+- **Channel** (`AB` or `CD`) — choose between the standard AIS channel pair (161.975 / 162.025 MHz) or the long-range channels.
+- **High Sensitivity** — toggles the higher-sensitivity ("Challenger") decoder model.
+Trades CPU for a few percent more decoded messages.
+Equivalent to the `sensitivity_high` setting documented in [Model Settings](../configuration/model.md).

 > **Note: After modifying any settings, remember to save the changes and restart AIS-catcher in the Control section for them to take effect.**